-- Intellectual property rights intended to increase the returns to innovation by providing limited protection for commercially viable ideas - Coase theorem: If property rights are not well defined the economic outcome will be suboptimal. - Strong IPR written into laws and trade agreement, given inventors monopoly rights over innovation. - But is monopoly over intellectual property really more efficient? - This slows down global economic growth and is bad for income equality - Protection for patents and trademarks is a barrier to entry and slows down technological learning.
+- Intellectual property rights intended to increase the returns to innovation by providing limited protection for commercially viable ideas - Ronald Coase "The Problem of Social Cost" (1960) made the argument that externalities only arise when property rights are not properly specific. - Strong IPR written into laws and trade agreement, given inventors monopoly rights over innovation. - This slows down global economic growth and is bad for income equality - Protection for patents and trademarks is a barrier to entry and slows down technological learning.